Ritchie Torres: Third-Party Transfer program

 In July 2019, Torres, as chair of the oversight and investigation committee, and Robert Cornegy, chair of the committees on housing and buildings, released a report from the joint committee that conducted a city council forensic investigation into the city's Third-Party Transfer (TPT) program.
 The TPT was started in 1996 under Giuliani's administration to let the Department of Housing and Preservation (HPD) transfer "derelict, tax-delinquent buildings to nonprofits that could rehabilitate and manage them", ostensibly for working-class people, freeing the city from ownership, or responsibility for tenants.
 HPD followed a rule selecting "every other building in the same tax block with a lien—even for a few hundred dollars"—if even one was picked for TPT.
-Mayor Bill de Blasio's administration characterized the TPT as a tool for taking over "distressed properties" in "blighted" areas."
+Mayor Bill de Blasio's administration characterized the TPT as a tool for taking over "distressed properties" in "blighted" areas.
 The report, (Note: Taking Stock: A look Into The Third Party Transfer Program in Modern Day New York) however, holds that characterization is in tension with its findings, which implicate malfeasance by both NYC's HPD and the Department of Finance (DOF), detailing how the agencies were "targeting and taking of numerous black and brown owned properties, and thus stripping these communities of millions of dollars of generational wealth."
 According to Torres, "TPT is quite different from and far harsher than a typical foreclosure from the perspective of a property owner.
 If you are the target of a foreclosure, you get a share of the proceeds from the sale of your property.
 Under TPT, the city can completely strip you of all the equity in your property."
 The TPT process strips the minority owner of the property and its value, and mitigates the sweat equity and resources invested—all with no compensation.

 LGBT advocacy

 Torres helped open the first homeless shelter for LGBT youth in the Bronx.
 He also secured funds for senior centers to serve LGBT people in all five NYC boroughs.

+On June 22, 2026, Torres appeared at the Lesbian, Gay, Bisexual, and Transgender Community Center of New York City to denounce the 2026 Republican nominee for Governor of New York Bruce Blakeman for his association with Donald Trump and the Make America Great Again movement.
+Deborah Glick, Christine C. Quinn, the President of The Stonewall Democratic Club of New York City John Wahlmeier, and Carl M. Wilson also spoke at this conference to criticize Bruce Blakeman's anti-LGBTQ+ alliances and stances.